An update on this year’s harvest and challenges

 It's not so simple to source from Ethiopia...

 Nevertheless, when it comes to sourcing coffees in Ethiopia, it’s never that simple.
 This year, cherry prices started effectively at the peak of where they ended last year; they ended last season around 65 Birr/kg and opened up this year at 58 Birr/kg.
-When we were leaving, we heard prices hit 82 Birr/kg and just last week, we heard in Bensa, the prices had risen to nearly 100 Birr/kg!
+When we were leaving, we heard prices hit 82 Birr/kg and by mid-January, we heard in Bensa, the prices had risen to nearly 100 Birr/kg!

 Ethiopia is not only about coffee; with a deficit of foreign currency, the trade is about USD as much as it is coffee.
 In simple terms, many exporters are also importers and so they take the USD they earn from the coffee trade and re-import goods to earn additional revenue.
 What this means is that while most coffees will be priced higher compared to last year, there is a ceiling as exporters look to the value of the dollar as much as the green coffee.